11 Things You Need To Know About CBD Isolate - Number 5 will amaze you!

 CBD Isolates could have you feeling great on the inside!
 Photo: @hempsecret

-SublinguallyThe easiest way to take CBD isolate is to drop it under your tongue; this is known as a sublingual.
+SublinguallyThe easiest way to use CBD isolate is to drop it under your tongue; this is known as a sublingual.
 The membranes in your tongue absorb the isolate and deliver them directly to your bloodstream.
-The sublingual approach is considered to be the most bio-available method of taking CBD isolate, meaning the highest potential amount of the cannabidiols available in the isolate are processed and used by your body.
+The sublingual approach is considered to be the most bio-available method of taking CBD isolate, meaning the highest potential amount of the cannabidiols available in the isolate are processed and used by your body, upping your overall well being post-consumption.
 It is best to let the isolate sit under your tongue for 1-2 minutes before washing down with water or juice.

 IngestCBD isolate powder is extremely easy to mix with fatty acid oils such as butter, coconut oil, avocado oil, olive oil or any of your other favorite cooking oils.
 Mix it with a salad dressing for an extra medicinal kick to an already healthy option.
 Add some cannabidiol-infused butter to those yummy brownies you’ve been craving.
 The possibilities are endless!
 Remember that when cooking with CBD, it boils at 320°F to 356°F, after which point it loses much of its effectiveness.